 Skip to content

 If you’re here, it’s likely because you’ve witnessed hateful or abusive online behavior and aren’t sure what to do about it.
-There are a lot of people in your position: while over 66% of Americans have witnessed abusive behaviors directed at others, just 30% have intervened.
+According to the findings of a global survey conducted by UNESCO and ICFJ, 73 percent of women journalists have experienced online violence in the course of their work.

 When you witness another person being targeted by online hate or harassment, it can be intimidating to intervene.
 What if you have no idea where to start or no one else is intervening?
 What if you inadvertently make the harassment worse?
 What if you become the target of such harassment yourself?
-What if the harassment you’ve witnessed is traumatizing to you in some way, making it difficult for you to remain in the same online space where the incident occurred?
+What if the harassment you’ve witnessed is traumatizing, making it difficult for you to remain in the same online space where the incident occurred?

 These are important and necessary questions to ask yourself when considering whether or not, and how, to support a person being targeted by online harassment.
 But if you feel compelled to help, and believe you can do so without risk to yourself, bystander intervention is one of the most powerful tools we have to speak out against hate and harassment on the internet and push back against the culture of impunity proliferating in our online communities.